afawcett/customnotificationdemo/README.md

 - Open the scratch org with ```sfdx force:org:open```
 - Run ```sfdx force:apex:execute``` (without parameters)
-- Past the following sample code in and press the indicated keyboard shortcut to run the code.
+- Paste the following sample code in and press the indicated keyboard shortcut to run the code.

 ```
 new CustomNotification()